anamariaroman/simple_shell/README.md

 ### Description 📑

-A shell is a microprocessor that executes commands every time the user commands it.
-A linux shell is both a command interpreter as well as a programming language that exposes all the services of the operating system to a user or another program with the help of a command line interface.
+<div align="center">A shell is a microprocessor that executes commands every time the user commands it.
+A linux shell is both a command interpreter as well as a programming language that exposes all the services of the operating system to a user or another program with the help of a command line interface.</div>

 ### Requirements 📣